 There are 3 fuel lines that need to be connected in the wing root: the bottom 2 carry fuel to the header tank while the top line is the breather for the header tank.
-These fuel lines each need to be fitted and then cut to an approximate length of 300mm behind the rear of the wing.
+These fuel lines were cut to the approximate length in the Pre-Paint>Fuselage>Interior>Fuel System task and stored until now.